A research study to help achieve food secure communities

 Many organisations offer food support in the community

 Some organisations host food banks, others run social markets or community kitchens.
-We call these organisations community food assets.
+We call these organisations community food organisations.
 In addition to providing food, they often provide support with benefits, bills or job advice.

 Fair Food Futures UK is a research project

-We aim to understand the role of community food assets in the UK.
+We aim to understand the role of community food organisations in the UK.
 We will start from two cities: Bradford and London (Tower Hamlets).
 We want to find out what types of support families find most helpful.
 We are interested in the ways organisations offering help with food also provide other types of support beyond food, for instance with benefits and bills.
 We want to understand how this wider support can help families to be in a better place, where food from food banks and similar organisations is no longer needed.
 This project is funded by the National Institute for Health and Care Research.

 Fair Food Futures UK is a partnership